Transformers: Revenge of the Fallen: Music

-The score to Revenge of the Fallen was composed by Steve Jablonsky, who reunited with director Michael Bay to record his score with a 71-piece ensemble of the Hollywood Studio Symphony at the Sony Scoring Stage.
+The score to Revenge of the Fallen was composed and produced by Steve Jablonsky, who reunited with director Michael Bay to record his score with a 71-piece ensemble of the Hollywood Studio Symphony at the Sony Scoring Stage.
 Jablonsky and his score producer Hans Zimmer composed various interpretations of a song by Linkin Park called "New Divide" for the score.
+Rapper Kid Cudi’s 2009 single “Sky Might Fall” appears in the extended trailer.

 Marketing

-An additional $150 million was spent to market the film globally.
+The marketing campaign for Revenge of the Fallen cost $150 million.
 Hasbro's Revenge of the Fallen toy line included new molds of new and returning characters, as well as 2007 figures with new mold elements or new paint schemes.
 The first wave was released on May 30, although Bumblebee and Soundwave debuted beforehand.
 The second wave came in August 2009, which introduced toys such as 2¼-inch human action figures that fit inside the transforming robots, and non-transforming replicas of the cars that can be used on a race track.
-Product placement partners on the film include Burger King, 7-Eleven, LG phones, Kmart, Papa John's, Walmart, YouTube, Nike, Inc., M&M's and Snickers, as well as Jollibee in the Philippines.
+Product placement partners on the film include Burger King, 7-Eleven, LG Phones, Kmart, Papa John's, Walmart, YouTube, Nike, Inc., M&M's, and Snickers.
 General Motors' financial troubles limited its involvement in promotion of the sequel, although Paramount acknowledged that with or without GM, their marketing campaign was still very large and had the foundation of the 2007 film's success.
 Kyle Busch drove a Revenge of the Fallen decorated car at Infineon Raceway on June 21, 2009, while Josh Duhamel drove a 2010 Camaro at the Indianapolis 500.
 At the movie's launch in China, a version of Bumblebee was constructed using a Volkswagen Jetta.